5l1v3r1/Sonarr-wiki/Health-Checks.md

 #### No indexers are enabled ####

-NzbDrone requires indexers to be able to discover new releases.
+Sonarr requires indexers to be able to discover new releases.
 Please read the wiki on instructions how to add indexers.

 #### Enabled indexers do not support searching ####

 None of the indexers you have enabled support searching.
-This means NzbDrone will only be able to find new releases via the RSS feeds.
+This means Sonarr will only be able to find new releases via the RSS feeds.
 But searching for episodes (either Automatic Search or Manual Search) will never return any results.
 Obviously, the only way to remedy it is to add another indexer.

 ### Series Folders ###